 An MFA candidate must schedule an exhibition or presentation of the completed thesis project.
 Previous studio work may not be included, nor any work completed outside the approved thesis proposal.
 The LSU School of Art Foster Gallery and the Alfred C. Glassell Jr. Gallery at the Shaw Center are customary venues for the exhibition and oral examination.
 Other exhibition and exam sites must be approved by the thesis committee.
 Early in the term prior to the one in which one expects to graduate, the gallery director and the graduate coordinator will schedule a critical meeting at which all thesis exhibitions will be scheduled for the school’s galleries.

 After oral examination, the student may need to revise and correct the thesis report, incorporating recommendations made by the committee.
 The revised report is then resubmitted by the student to the committee chair for final approval.
 The completed Master’s Examination form with faculty signatures is then submitted by the committee chair to the Graduate School.
 One copy of the completed thesis report is submitted to the Graduate School editors (with whom one must schedule an appointment; see Graduate School Guidelines) in a PDF format for review.
 The final version will be submitted electronically by the student.
 One printed copy of the thesis report should be submitted by the student to the School of Art office.
-Examples of earlier submitted thesis reports can be found by going to the EDT link on the Graduate School website.
+Examples of earlier submitted thesis reports can be found by going to the Graduate School website.
 Check Graduate School deadlines and required procedures for preparing the thesis report with visual materials.